 The Australian dollar headed for a second weekly drop versus its U.S. counterpart as Asian equities fell, curbing demand for higher-yielding currencies.

 The so-called Aussie is set to slide for a third week against the yen after JPMorgan Chase & Co.
-(JPM) disclosed a $2 billion trading loss, highlighting volatility in global financial markets.
+(JPM:US) disclosed a $2 billion trading loss, highlighting volatility in global financial markets.
 The Australian and New Zealand currencies weakened after reports showed gains industrial production and retail sales in China missed forecasts, damping the export outlook for the South Pacific nations.

 “The latest round of selling in the Aussie is because of the China data,” said Lee Wai Tuck, a currency strategist at Forecast Pte in Singapore.
 “The reports triggered concerns that China may be slowing, and there’s a bit of risk aversion at the moment.”